 When I started The Overwhelmed Brain, I had no clue how I would be able to sustain it.
 But instead of concerning myself with an unknown future, I fearlessly purchased audio equipment and set my sights on the target of creating a weekly podcast that would spread my message.

 About 6 months into the show, the reality that I would need an income to support it hit me hard.
 So, once again, I chose not to concern myself with a fear of an unknown future.
 Instead, I quit my job and started doing the show full time.

-But soon after that, I realized something big… I could not sustain this without making money.
-So I dug into savings to live off of for a while, and soon I was exploring my options to make this show and everything associated with it more than just a hobby… I had to make it into a living.
+Having no money, I dug into savings to live off of for a while.
+And while exploring my options to make this show and everything associated with it more than just a hobby, I knew I had to make it into a living.

 Pursuing a passion does involve creating a way to sustain that passion.
 In this episode, I am interviewed by Mike Sutton about the emotional aspects of running a business, and what it takes to get beyond the fears and doubts that almost everyone in business, whether their own or working for someone else, goes through.

 (The following is a transcript from this episode)

 When you really listen to another person from their point of view, and reflect back to them that understanding, it’s like giving them emotional oxygen.

 Sometimes all it takes is one quote to change your life, or at least your day.
 I chose this quote because I see it as what I do to help other people with the challenges they face in their life.
 At least, that one of the skills I’ve learned over the years.